1893 Chicago mayoral election

-In the Chicago mayoral election of 1893, Democrat Carter Harrison Sr. won election, returning him the mayor's office for a (then-record) fifth non-consecutive term as mayor of Chicago.
-Harrison won a majority of the vote, defeating the Republican nominee, businessman Samuel W. Allerton, by a ten point margin.
+In the Chicago mayoral election of 1893, Democrat Carter Harrison III won election, returning him the mayor's office for a (then-record) fifth non-consecutive term as mayor of Chicago.
+Harrison won a majority of the vote, defeating the Republican nominee, businessman Samuel W. Allerton, by a ten-point margin.
 He also defeated two third-party candidates: United Citizens nominee DeWitt Clinton Cregier (a previous Democrat mayor) and Socialist Labor Party nominee Henry Ehrenpreis, neither of whom received strong support.

 Ahead of the general election, Harrison had faced opposition in his race to receive the Democratic Party's nomination.
 Both former mayor Cregier and Illinois Staats-Zeitung newspaper editor and former Cook County deputy sheriff Washington Hesing also sought the Democratic nomination at the party's convention.

 Background

 The election took place against the backdrop of the city's preparations for the World's Columbian Exposition, to be held later that year.

-Carter Harrison Sr. had previously served as Mayor of Chicago for four terms, from 1879 through 1887.
+Carter Harrison III had previously served as Mayor of Chicago for four terms, from 1879 through 1887.
 In 1891, Harrison came out of political retirement and ran unsuccessfully as a third-party candidate for mayor of Chicago, after having first unsuccessfully challenged then-incumbent DeWitt Clinton Cregier for the Democratic nomination.

-Since the 1891 election, Harrison had made peace again with the Democratic Party, supporting its 1892 presidential nominee Grover Cleveland.
+In the time since the 1891 election, Harrison had made peace again with the Democratic Party, supporting its 1892 presidential nominee Grover Cleveland.
 However, Harrison never had a particularly strong relation with Cleveland, and by the time of the 1893 election, the two had drawn a rift over Harrison's disagreement with Cleveland's stance on the silver issue.
 In addition, Harrison had a longstanding feud with Michael C. McDonald, then an influential figure in Chicago Democratic politics.

+Cleveland's 35,000 vote plurality in the city in November 1892 indicated to Harrison the possibility for a strong Democratic performance in the 1893 mayoral election, influencing him to run.

 Harrison had made a number of moves that would assist him in his 1893 mayoral campaign.
 First, he purchased the Chicago Times, which he used to promote his political agenda and would also use to support his political ambitions.
 He also founded the Carter H. Harrison Democratic Association.
 This organization was presented as an endeavor to encourage good governance, but it was instead the start of a political organization that would become a formal faction of the city's Democratic Party, rivaling the more informal organization headed by Roger Charles Sullivan and John Patrick Hopkins.